mozilla/version-control-tools/docs/hgmozilla/unifiedrepo.rst

 This message occurs when the Mercurial client is not speaking the modern *bundle2* protocol with the server.
-For performance reasons, we require *bundle2* to clone or pull the experimental unified repositories.
+For performance reasons, we require *bundle2* to clone or pull the unified repository.
 This decision is non-negotiable because removing this restriction could result in excessive CPU usage on the server to serve data to legacy clients.